ruby-hyperloop/todo-tutorial/cloud9-setup.md

 ### Step 1: Get a Cloud9 account

-Go to [cloud 9's website](https://c9.io/?redirect=0) and signup for an account (you can use your github account for signup.)
+Go to [Cloud 9's website](https://c9.io/?redirect=0) and signup for an account (you can use your github account for signup.)
 You will have to supply a credit card, but to our knowledge Cloud9 can be trusted!

 ### Step 2: Create Your New Workspace